AniTrend/retrofit-graphql/README.md

 ## Proof Of Concept?

-This project is adopted from [AniTrend](https://github.com/AniTrend/anitrend-app) which is already published on the PlayStore
+This project is derived from [AniTrend](https://github.com/AniTrend/anitrend-app) which is already published on the PlayStore